 The final drawing, View 5, depicts the proposed height of the Union Station North zoning relative to both Union Station and the US Capitol.
-I think it is clear from these drawings that the proposed Comprehensive Plan Amendment would permit a zoning envelope, reinterpretation of the 1910 Height Act, and selection of a measuring point that would alter these important vistas and the skyline surrounding Washington's most symbolic and historic structures.
+I think it is clear from these drawings that the requested zoning envelope, reinterpretation of the 1910 Height Act, and selection of a measuring point would alter these important vistas and the skyline surrounding Washington's most symbolic and historic structures.

 The Union Station North development site has the potential for both tremendous good and tremendous harm to the District's urban fabric.
 It is also a site fraught with complications and complexity.
 It will not be easy to design or construct any project on this site, and I do not doubt that the developer will require substantial assistance and zoning relief in order to make any proposal a reality.
 However, I believe our responsibility here today is not to protect the developer's bottom line, but rather a far broader responsibility to protect and enhance the District of Columbia.
-Thus, the prudent course of action is to place the burden where it belongs and require that developer proffer designs tied to the zoning relief required to make that design a reality.
-I oppose the Proposed Comprehensive Plan Amendment until a specific design permits an assessment of a concrete proposal.
+Thus, the prudent course of action is to place the burden where it belongs and require that developer proffer designs tied to any request for the zoning relief required to make that design a reality.
+Note that the National Capitol Planning Commission (NCPC) also expressed its concern in their September 3, 2010 letter to then Council Chairman Gray.
+NCPC recommends a "public planning process" for this project.
+I submit that the PUD process appropriately ties zoning relief to a specific design and is intended exactly for projects such as this.
+I oppose the Text and Map Amendment until a specific design permits a realistic assessment of a concrete proposal.